As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Shaking the shackles of patriarchy’s social conditioning, as inflicted upon you by similarly conditioned women and men, takes transforming your beliefs.

-It takes genuine self-work, no matter what some coaches, teachers, and gurus are promising.
+That takes genuine self-work, no matter the quick fixes some are promising.

 If you’d like some help with that, start with reading my thinking on Deliberately Difficult & Laughing and on 42 Sidenotes.